alexreisner/geocoder/README.md

 Your model must have two attributes (database columns) for storing latitude and longitude coordinates.
 By default they should be called `latitude` and `longitude` but this can be changed (see "Model Configuration" below):

-    # Numeric data types other than float are supported, see 'Data Types and Accuracy' section
     rails generate migration AddLatitudeAndLongitudeToModel latitude:float longitude:float
     rake db:migrate